gnowledge/gnowledge.github.io/index.md

 ---
 layout: default
-title: Gnowledge Lab
+title: Welcome to Gnowledge Lab!
+description: Design and Development of Collaborative Learning Environments!
 ---
 {% include menu.html %}
-# Welcome to Gnowledge lab!
+# Bringing Culture to the foreground
 An R&D laboratory of [HBCSE (Homi Bhabha Centre for Science Education)](http://www.hbcse.tifr.res.in/), [TIFR (Tata Institute of Fundamental Research)](https://www.tifr.res.in/), Mumbai, India.
 The